 List people include Alexander Nikolayevich Lebedev, William Hyde Wollaston and many additional people as well.While this isn't a list of all male chemists, it does answer the questions "Who are the most famous male chemists?" and "Who are the best male chemists?"

-Sir Isaac Newton PRS MP was an English physicist and mathematician who is widely recognised as one of the most influential scientists of all time and as a key figure in the scientific revolution.
-His book Philosophiæ Naturalis Principia Mathematica, first published in 1687, laid the foundations for classical mechanics.
-Newton made seminal contributions to optics, and he shares credit with Gottfried Leibniz for the development of calculus.
-Newton's Principia formulated the laws of motion and universal gravitation, which dominated scientists' view of the physical universe for the next three centuries.
-By deriving Kepler's laws of planetary motion from his mathematical description of gravity, ...more on Wikipedia
+- Sir Isaac Newton (25 December 1642 – 20 March 1726/27) was an English mathematician, physicist, astronomer, theologian, and author (described in his own day as a "natural philosopher") who is widely recognised as one of the most influential scientists of all time, and a key figure in the scientific revolution.
+His book Philosophiæ Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), first published in 1687, laid the foundations of classical mechanics.
+Newton also made seminal contributions to optics, and shares credit with Gottfried Wilhelm Leibniz for developing the infinitesimal calculus.
+In Principia, Newton formulated the laws of motion and universal... more

-Louis Pasteur was a French chemist and microbiologist renowned for his discoveries of the principles of vaccination, microbial fermentation and pasteurization.
-He is remembered for his remarkable breakthroughs in the causes and preventions of diseases, and his discoveries have saved countless lives ever since.
+- Louis Pasteur (, French: [lwi pastœʁ]; December 27, 1822 – September 28, 1895) was a French biologist, microbiologist and chemist renowned for his discoveries of the principles of vaccination, microbial fermentation and pasteurization.
+He is remembered for his remarkable breakthroughs in the causes and prevention of diseases, and his discoveries have saved many lives ever since.
 He reduced mortality from puerperal fever, and created the first vaccines for rabies and anthrax.
 His medical discoveries provided direct support for the germ theory of disease and its application in clinical medicine.
-He is best known to the general public for his invention of the technique of treating milk and wine to stop bacterial contamination, a process now called pasteurization....more on Wikipedia
+He is best known to the general public for his invention of the technique of treating milk and... more

-Michael Faraday FRS was an English scientist who contributed to the fields of electromagnetism and electrochemistry.
-His main discoveries include those of electromagnetic induction, diamagnetism and electrolysis.
+- Michael Faraday FRS (; 22 September 1791 – 25 August 1867) was an English scientist who contributed to the study of electromagnetism and electrochemistry.
+His main discoveries include the principles underlying electromagnetic induction, diamagnetism and electrolysis.
 Although Faraday received little formal education, he was one of the most influential scientists in history.
 It was by his research on the magnetic field around a conductor carrying a direct current that Faraday established the basis for the concept of the electromagnetic field in physics.
-Faraday also established that magnetism could affect rays of light and that there was an underlying relationship between the two phenomena.
-He similarly discovered the principle of electromagnetic ... more on Wikipedia
+Faraday also established that magnetism could affect rays of light and that there was an underlying relationship between the two phenomena.... more